skip to main content

 Language immersion is a unique educational model where children learn to think, read, write and communicate naturally in two languages: English and the target language (Mandarin).
 Students are “immersed” in the Mandarin language.
 They study different subjects through the target Mandarin language.

-Why begin learning a foreign language in kindergarten Immersion program?
+Why begin learning a foreign language in Kindergarten Immersion program?

 Years of research indicates that immersion is the most effective way of learning a foreign language.
 Young children are more likely to develop authentic and native-like pronunciation.
 Starting at a young age, students are able to reach advanced levels of proficiency.